Shape-Enforcing Operators for Point and Interval Estimators: Introduction

 Another recurrent problem with imposing shape restrictions in estimation is that the derivation of the statistical properties of the constrained estimators is involved and specific to the estimator and shape restriction.
 As a consequence, there exist very few distributional results, mainly for univariate functions.
-The results available for the Grenander and isotonic regression estimators show that these estimators exhibit non-standard asymptotics (including relatively slow rates, since smoothness conditions are not exploited); see \citeasnoun{guntuboyina2017nonparametric} for a recent review.
-Moreover, \citeasnoun{Horowitz_Lee_2017} and \citeasnoun{Freyberger2017InferenceUS} have recently pointed out the difficulties of developing inference methods from shape-constrained estimators with good uniformity properties with respect to the data generating process.
-We avoid all of these complications arising from the constrained estimators by enforcing the restrictions \textit{ex post} and therefore relying on the distribution of the unrestricted estimators (whenever it is available) to construct the confidence bands.
-Our confidence interval method can also be applied on top of a different restricted estimator to provide potential improvements when the end-point functions of the generated confidence band do not themselves satisfy the restriction.
-It is worthwhile noting that the idea of \textit{ex post} confidence bands was mentioned in Section 4.2 in \citeasnoun{dumbgen2003}, which only discussed two cases on the univariate monotone function and univariate convex function.
-Moreover, the construction of confidence bands for the convex case in \citeasnoun{dumbgen2003} is quite different from ours (e.g., their lower bound is not necessarily a convex function).
+The results available for the Grenander and isotonic regression estimators show that these estimators exhibit non-standard asymptotics (including relatively slow rates, since smoothness conditions are not exploited); see \cite{guntuboyina2017nonparametric} for a recent review.
+Moreover, \cite{Horowitz_Lee_2017} and \cite{Freyberger2017InferenceUS} have recently pointed out the difficulties of developing inference methods from shape-constrained estimators with good uniformity properties with respect to the data generating process.
+They showed that for shape restrictions defined by inequalities, the distribution of the constrained estimator depends on where the inequalities are binding, which is unknown a priori.
+Inference based on this distribution therefore becomes sensitive to how close the inequalities are to binding relative to the sample size.
+We avoid all of these complications arising from the constrained estimators by enforcing the restrictions \textit{ex post} and therefore relying on the distribution of the unconstrained estimators (whenever it is available) to construct the confidence bands.
+Our confidence interval method can also be applied on top of a different constrained estimator to provide potential improvements when the end-point functions of the generated confidence band do not themselves satisfy the restriction.
+It is worthwhile noting that the idea of \textit{ex post} confidence bands was mentioned in Section 4.2 in \cite{dumbgen2003}, which only discussed two cases on the univariate monotone function and univariate convex function.
+Moreover, the construction of confidence bands for the convex case in \cite{dumbgen2003} is quite different from ours (e.g., their lower bound is not necessarily a convex function).